jtmcgrath/wpc-extended/README.md

 With the `inherit` setting, you can do this easily.
 You simply add an `array` to your setting's options containing a list of the settings you want it to be able to reference, and the plugin handles everything for you.
 It displays the available inherit options as a set of radio buttons, plus a "Custom" option which reveals a separate control when selected which allows the user to specify a non-inherited value.

 The `inherit` setting can be added to any of the controls listed below except the `Section Shorthands`.
+The array can contain any number of settings.

 ![Inherit](http://i.imgur.com/uWaSbvi.png)